 Peacock TV classic shows and movies

-But much like Disney Plus, Peacock's biggest weapons (for now) are in its vault.
-Peacock will start off by offering lots from the library of NBC and its sister networks' classic shows.
+Much like Disney Plus, Peacock's biggest weapons (for now) are in its vault.
+Peacock offers a ton of titles from the library of NBC and its sister networks.
 That includes beloved sitcoms like Parks and Recreation and 30 Rock, as well as Saturday Night Live, and Cheers.
 There's also a lot of older programming for going retro, including The Johnny Carson Show, The Carol Burnett Show and The Greatest American Hero.

 You also get a ton of Law & Order shows in a strong mix of drama programming that includes Friday Night Lights, House and Battlestar Galactica (the original, not the upcoming series).
 Also Parenthood and Monk, as well as other older shows such as Murder She Wrote, Columbo and The Rockford Files.

 Reality TV is getting space on Peacock, bringing The Real Housewives of Dallas, Bethenny Ever After, Kourtney & Kim Take New York, Very Cavallari and WAGS (and many more) to the streaming service.

 Obsessed with True Crime?
 Peacock's got Forensic Files, Unsolved Mysteries, Aaron Hernandez Uncovered, The Case of Caylee Anthony, Dahmer on Dahmer: A Serial Killer Speaks, The Disappearance of Natalee Holloway and many more.